 #3 Play with your dog after work

 Most of us get home from work and just want to settle in on the sofa.
-But your dog is so excited to see you (especially if they have been home alone all day).
-Give your dog 15 to 20 minutes of play time before you turn in for the night.
+But your dog is so excited to see you (especially if they’ve been home alone all day).
+Give your dog 15 to 20 minutes of playtime before you turn in for the night.
 Fun games to play include tug of war, indoor or outdoor fetch, and cardio tricks (like spinning or jumping).
+Your dog will be so grateful, and it will improve your bond!

 #6 Register your dog with your city